jamiely/tetris-flash/README.md

 # Tetris

-A tetris implementation in flash.
+A Tetris implementation in ActionScript using Flash MX.
 Written circa 2004.
+This implementation was updated in 2013 to remove its fla dependency.

 # Compile